 Beyond its market share in final energy, hydrogen can play an important role as a source of flexibility since it is a storable energy in the form liquid and gaseous fuels.

-In this scenario, hydrogen comes from a wider range of renewable and low-carbon sources being in Europe as well as imports.
+In this scenario, hydrogen comes from a wider range of renewable and low-carbon sources being European as well as imports.
+As a result, it will be used in a wider range of sectors better mitigating the challenge of deep electrification.

 5.3 Flexibility options

-Beyond dispatchable power generation, there are many options to support the energy system flexibility needed to deliver the energy transition.
+Beyond dispatchable power generation and hydro pumped storage, there are many options to support the energy system flexibility needed to deliver the energy transition.
 Such options include the use of sector coupling (batteries, P2X) and demand side response.
 These flexibility options can further be subcategorised:

 Flexibility is slightly different to other key parameters in that the development of each flexibility technology is dependent from a wide range of other parameters still to be quantified.
 In the end it is an output of the electricity market models used to help quantify each of the scenarios.
 For this reason the present document will focus on the modelling approach of each technology and the priority order consistent with each storylines.